Other Great NWTRPA Initiatives

 The NWTRPA works with communities across the NWT to promote healthy living through active recreation.
 That’s why our tagline is “Recreation for Life!”
 We have three main focuses: Recreation Training, Active Communities, and On the Land Programs

-The Elders in Motion Program aims to improve access to physical activity opportunities for NWT elders and to increase independence and functional mobility for older adults.
-The program includes training and support for communities, groups and.Why you should care: Know an older adult who would benefit from more physical activity?
+Elders in Motion aims to improve access to physical activity opportunities for NWT elders and to increase independence and functional mobility for older adults through training and support for communities, groups and.Why you should care: Know an older adult who would benefit from more physical activity?
 Sign them up for an Elders in Motion program in your community!

 Through On the Land Programs, the NWTRPA supports community leaders in creating and sustaining

 The NWTRPA Annual Conference is an educational event for recreation professionals, educators, elders, health care workers, youth centre workers, and volunteers from across the NWT.
-The Annual Conference provides an opportunity to examine trends and issues affecting the recreation field and offer training in areas of programming, facility management and leadership.
+The Conference provides an opportunity to examine trends and issues affecting the recreation field and offer training in areas of programming, facility management and leadership.
 Why you should care: A great place to make connections with people in your field of work, and learn new tips and tricks in the areas of recreation.